Chuck Hostetler: The "Hostetler flop"

-After Hostetler was thrown out, Hank Greenberg hit a home run that would have scored Hostetler if he had held up.
-Instead, the game went into extra innings, and the Tigers lost, 8–7.
+Hostetler was replaced by Joe Hoover defensively at shortstop in the bottom of the seventh.
+Over the course of the next inning, both the Cubs and the Tigers rallied, with the Tigers eventually tying the game 7-7 in the 8th on a Greenberg home run.
+One writer noted that Greenberg's home run would given the Tigers the lead if only Hostetler had "stayed on his feet."
+Neither team scored in the ninth, and the game went into extra innings -- and the Tigers eventually lost, 8–7.
 As a result, Hostetler was the goat.
-One writer noted that Greenberg's home run would have ended the Series if only Hostetler had "stayed on his feet."
 After the game, a dejected Steve O'Neill said: "We would have won if Chuck Hostetler had only caught my signal to hold up when he was rounding third."

-(Luckily for Hostetler and the Tigers, Detroit clinched the Series two days later with a 9-3 win at Wrigley Field.)
+Luckily for Hostetler and the Tigers, Detroit clinched the Series two days later with a 9-3 win at Wrigley Field.
+Hostetler did not participate in Game 7; "The Hostetler Flop" in game 6 was the very last play of his professional career.

-In January 1946, the Associated Press reported: "Chuck Hostetler, utility infielder who gained questionable fame for his world series high dive rounding third base, has been released."
-In fact, Hostetler did not appear in another pro baseball game after his base running error in the 1945 World Series, finally retiring at age 42.
+In January 1946, the Associated Press reported: "Chuck Hostetler, utility infielder who gained questionable fame for his World Series high dive rounding third base, has been released."
+In fact, Hostetler did not appear in another pro baseball game after his baserunning error in the 1945 World Series, finally retiring at age 42.

 Years later, Hostetler spoke with baseball historian Fred Smith and recalled the embarrassing incident: "I’ll never forget it.
 I played only two years in the majors with the Tigers but this is what anyone ever talked about."
 Fifty years later, baseball writer Joe Falls was still peeved about Hostetler's blunder.
 In a column in the Detroit News, Falls wrote: "If anyone symbolized the futility of wartime baseball — both in Detroit and America — it was outfielder Chuck Hostetler of the Tigers, the man who fell on his face in the 1945 World Series."

 Hostetler died in 1971 at age 67 in Fort Collins, Colorado.
 His obituary noted: "Hostetler gained some degree of fame when he was blamed for the Tigers loss of the sixth game of the 1945 World Series."